Aladdin011/Jdm/backend/README.md

   }
   ```

+### Security Features

+#### Rate Limiting

+The API implements rate limiting to protect against abuse and DoS attacks:

+- Default: 100 requests per IP address in a 15-minute window
+- Customize by setting `RATE_LIMIT_WINDOW_MS` and `RATE_LIMIT_MAX` environment variables
+- Returns 429 status code with retry information when limits are exceeded

 ### Troubleshooting

 - Check the Render logs for any errors
 - Ensure all environment variables are set correctly
 - Verify that the database connection is working
+- If experiencing 429 errors, check the rate limiting configuration